-The CPU sets the half-carry flag when a carry occurs between bits 3 and 4 of the accumulator during an ADD or ADC operation.
-The half-carry flag is required for binary-coded decimal (BCD) arithmetic operations.
-Reset has no effect on the half-carry flag.
+The CPU sets the half-carry flag when a carry occurs between bits 3 and 4 of the accumulator during an add without carry (ADD) or add with carry (ADC) operation.
+The half-carry bit is required for binary-coded decimal (BCD) arithmetic operations.
+Reset has no affect on the half-carry flag.